 The University of North Florida recognizes that life events beyond your control may impact your academic success.
 If you feel that there are extenuating circumstances that contributed to poor academic performance, negatively impacted your financial aid, or hindered your ability to meet a residency deadline, you may submit an appeal to the Enrollment Services Appeals Committee.
 The decisions of the Enrollment Services Appeals Committee are final; no additional appeal review levels are provided.

 A student’s circumstances must be extenuating to be considered by the Enrollment Services Appeals Committee.
 Students may submit an Enrollment Services Appeal for review of the following decisions:

 Students wishing to appeal a financial aid or residency decision must submit the following:

-Submission of an Enrollment Services/Scholarship Appeal does not guarantee approval.
-For timely consideration and to ensure timely disbursement of funds (in the event of approval), appeals should be submitted as soon as possible.
+Submission of an Enrollment Services Appeal does not guarantee approval.
+For timely consideration and to ensure timely disbursement of funds, if the appeal is approved, appeals should be submitted as soon as possible.

 The answers to the most commonly asked questions regarding the appeals process are posted below.
-For additional questions, contact One Stop Student Services directly.

 Phone: (904) 620-5555